TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 In this section, we will talk about how LMS Graph are constructed using the LMS IR components.
 It shows how the LMS IRs are used in constructing LMS Graphs, and how effects and dependencies are tracked and generated.
-All LMS snippets are function.
-As the result, all LMS Graph have a list of nodes (already in topological order) and a block describing the function.
+All LMS snippets are functions.
+As a result, all LMS Graphs have a list of nodes (already in topological order) and a block describing the function.
 That is captured by the